signamuse/osu-MapDump/README.md

 Even if my maps are not the favorite of many or even of the best quality, I believe my maps may be worth something.

 Even if I started from the worst, I believe you can improve as much as I potentially have.
 Exposure and practice are the best methods of learning this in my opinion.

+Also my favorite mapper is handsome, you can probably tell from my later maps